updawg/Alpaca/README.txt

 =============
 Compiled with Visual Studio 2017.

-Tips for working with Gardenia (in Visual Studio 2017)
+Tips for working with Alpaca (in Visual Studio 2017)
 =============
-- Always use Release Mode (Working on fixing/testing Debug mode)
+- Release Mode and Debug Mode can yield different results!
+(Crashes or Not)
 - Don't use /GS (Security Check)
 - Don't use compiler optimizations
 - Use the debugger and compile debugging symbols (.PDB)
+- Use static classes and pointer to static functions in static classes if attempting to put naked functions in a class.
+C++ ISO standards does not support getting a function pointer to a instanced class function and calling it.

 The reason for the above is because since the code uses a lot of naked functions, there are times when the code directly maybe cause an access violation, or something that could be perceived as an overflow.